Strawberry Pretzel Dessert

 - 2 packages (16 ounces each) frozen sweetened sliced strawberries, thawed

-- Additional whipped topping, optional
+- Additional whipped topping and pretzels, optional

 - 1. In a bowl, combine the pretzels, butter and sugar.
 Press into an ungreased 13x9-in. baking dish.
 Bake at 350° for 10 minutes.
 Cool on a wire rack.